Sabrinas Organizing

 ×

-Home » Home Organization » Downsizing » The Legal Documents Talk with Aging Parents
+Home » Home Organization » The Legal Documents Talk with Aging Parents

 The Legal Documents Talk with Aging Parents

-After several weeks of talking about helping your aging parents, this will be the last one in this series.
-This post will help you do the legal documents talk with your aging parents.
-It is a sensitive one, so I will leave it to the experts.
+After several weeks of discussing how to help your aging parents, this will be the final installment in this series.
+This post will help you discuss legal documents with your aging parents.
+It's a sensitive issue, so I'll leave it to the experts.

 I interviewed a family friend who does wills and estates at Bort Law in Chester County, Pennsylvania.
 Peter is the principal of the Law Offices of Peter E. Bort, a member of Divorce Done Right, Inc. (a mediation group), Collaborative Family Law Affiliates, Academy of Family Mediators, Pennsylvania Council of Mediators, and ACR Delaware Valley.
 Read more about his background and services here.